lumen-cms/lumen-cms/README.md

 => After successful installation will be redirected to the root of your website and you can start adding content

 ## Pages
 Lumen CMS provides admin interfaces and render entry points for your top-level article/page schema.
 Below is the list and routePath of all pre-configured routes.
 Make sure that these paths does not collide with any of your NuxtJs pages setup.
-Most of the pages are accessible through the [Admin-Bar]()
+All of the pages are accessible through the [Admin-Bar](README.md#admin-bar)

 ### Root - Index.vue (routePath "/any/path")
 Catches all requests and renders the schema [`Article`]() based on the slug.
 The slug can be any slug as